Mysterious Rock Formation Discovered in Utah

 After a thorough excursion with team members and other partners that help TIA investigate history sites, we have determined that the site was not ancient nor linked to any Spanish activity.

-- There was no lichen present which is not always found but in this area we found other rocks that did have lichen on them just 20′ feet away.
+- There was no lichen present which is not always found but in this area, we found other rocks that did have lichen on them just 20′ feet away.
 If lichen was found, we could have used the color and size to get a rough date.

 - After contacting a few local people TIA was surprised to find out that others found the site as well and didn’t remember any strange rocks foundations years prior.

 - Last but not least, this is the kicker.
-After using Google Earth once again only setting the history back in time, it clearly showed the rock formation in present time but not 10 years ago.
+After using Google Earth once again only setting the history back in time, it clearly showed the rock formation in the present time but not 10 years ago.